-The Queensland Government, through Dept of Local Government Racing and Multicultural Affairs, has provided funding of $3.988M to Communify Qld to lead a collaboration of 7 agencies to support people seeking asylum and people with a temporary protection visa residing in Queensland.
+The Queensland Government, through Department of Local Government Racing and Multicultural Affairs, has provided funding of $3.988M to Communify to lead a collaboration of seven agencies to support people seeking asylum and people with a temporary protection visa residing in Queensland.

-The aim of the ASRA Program is to alleviate financial hardship and mental distress and support people to build capacity and wellbeing.
-The ASRA Program provides funds for emergency relief and provides case coordination, as well as support for employment, housing, physical and mental health issues and legal coordination.
+The aim of the ASRA program is to alleviate financial hardship and mental distress and support people to build capacity and wellbeing.
+The program provides funds for emergency relief and case coordination, as well as support for employment, housing, physical and mental health issues, and legal coordination.

-The ASRA Program services are delivered via a collaboration of organisations.
+The program is delivered via a collaboration of organisations.
 They are:

 - Multicultural Australia: TPV and SHEV support

 - World Wellness Group: Health advocacy, nurse case management and some GP sessions.

 All people seeking asylum residing in Queensland and those with temporary protection visas who have little or no income are eligible for assistance through the ASRA program.